Package the Model

 ./gradlew clean build packageForDeployment

-You can generate the deployable ZIP archive manually or if using a different java build tool.
-To do this, collect the java projects build output as a JAR, the dependency JARs, the model.json configuration file, and compress them into a ZIP archive.
+You can generate the deployable ZIP archive through your build tool by packaging the scaleoutPackage.json, the project artifact, and the project’s dependencies.
+Alternatively, if using a different java build tool you can manually create the module package ZIP archive.
+To do this, collect the java project’s build output as a JAR, the dependency JARs, the scaleoutPackage.json configuration file, and compress them into a ZIP archive.

-Continuing with the Thermostat.java example, the sequence for creating the Thermostat ZIP archive is as follows:
+The sequence for creating the model package ZIP archive is as follows:

-• Copy build output into a directory named _Thermostat_
+• Copy build output into a common directory, i.e. _MyTwin_

-The directory structure should now appear as follows:
+The _MyTwin_ directory structure should now appear as follows:

 |